timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 <br>

 *P.S.*
 I vote that Carnegie titled his book to sound manipulative intentionally.
-He was setting a trap for all the self-centered wannabe leaders like me, so he could teach them how to be better.
+He was setting a trap for all the self-centered wannabe leaders like me, so he could teach them how to be kinder.